famouswelshman/16bit-reviews/README.md

 # Code Validation
 ## HTML
 HTML code for all pages passed through W3C Markup Checker shows some warnings and errors in relation to Jinja templating.
+I have also been made aware of some divs which remain open but closing these completely corrupts the display of the containers, something I learnt late in the project before submit.
 ## CSS
 CSS code passed via WC3 CSS Validator with no errors.
 ## Javascript